-Our Excess MSRs are categorized as Level 3 under the GAAP hierarchy.
+Our Excess MSRs are categorized as Level 3 under the GAAP fair value hierarchy, as described in Note 12 to our consolidated financial statements.
 The inputs used in the valuation of Excess MSRs include prepayment speed, delinquency rate, recapture rate, excess mortgage servicing amount and discount rate.
 The determination of estimated cash flows used in pricing models is inherently subjective and imprecise.
 The methods used to estimate fair value may not result in an amount that is indicative of net realizable value or reflective of future fair values.
 Changes in market conditions, as well as changes in the assumptions or methodology used to determine fair value, could result in a significant increase or decrease in fair value.
 Management validates significant inputs and outputs of our models by comparing them to available independent third party market parameters and models for reasonableness.
 We believe the assumptions we use are within the range that a market participant would use, and factor in the liquidity conditions in the markets.
 Any changes to the valuation methodology will be reviewed by management to ensure the changes are appropriate.

 In order to evaluate the reasonableness of its fair value determinations, management engages an independent valuation firm to separately measure the fair value of its Excess MSRs pools.
 The independent valuation firm determines an estimated fair value range based on its own models and issues a "fairness opinion" with this range.
 Management compares the range included in the opinion to the values generated by its internal models.
-For Excess MSRs acquired prior to the current quarter, the fairness opinion relates to the valuation at the current quarter end date.
-For Excess MSRs acquired during the current quarter, the fairness opinion relates to the valuation at the time of acquisition.
 To date, we have not made any significant valuation adjustments as a result of these fairness opinions.